 One of the most common types of Arthritis is called Rheumatoid Arthritis [RA], which is an inflammatory form of Arthritis.
-It is a chronic progressive disease causing inflammation in the joints, which can lead to pain, deformity, and immobility.
-The disorder can be hard to diagnose because the symptoms are gradual and can vary from person to person.
+It is a chronic progressive disease that causes inflammation in the joints, which can lead to severe pain, deformity, and immobility in the affected.
+The disorder can be hard to diagnose because the symptoms are gradual and can vary greatly from person to person.

 What are the early warning signs of Rheumatoid Arthritis?

 - Joint pain or tenderness

 - Joint stiffness